team-wildfin/wildfin-mini/rebuttals/reviewer6.md

 > Overall, the behavior classification seems to perform relatively badly (e.g. mAP is mostly below 0.2).
 It makes sense to me that this is a challenging dataset, though I am not convinced that the baseline results given in the paper are (close to) optimal.
 Did you try fine-tuning (potentially lightweight CNN) behavior classifiers?

 Thank you for the suggestion!
 We chose to focus on the frozen backbone + MLP classifier setting to align with the capabilities of vision foundation models following work like VideoGLUE (Yuan et al.) and VideoPrism (Zhao et al.).
-These models are supposed to generate general-purpose features that are cheaply adaptable to different tasks.
+These models generate general-purpose features that are cheaply adaptable to different tasks which makes an interesting lightweight baseline for behavior classification.

-Based on your feedback, we performed the following additional experiments:
+We agree with your assessment that we can improve our evaluation method and results, based on your feedback, we performed the following additional experiments:
 1. We trained a lightweight classification head on a ResNet50 backbone.
 2. We fully fine-tuned ResNet50 and DINOv2.
 3. We ran several new experiments on all backbones using different loss functions (to address class imbalance).